lauralstephenson/lauralstephenson/README.md

 Python Developer
 ----------------

-I have been learning code for years, but the coding bug bit me when I learned Python and began working on machine learning, data science, and large language models.
+I have been learning code for years, but the love of coding grabbed me when I learned Python and began working on cloud computing, machine learning, data science, and large language models.

 * 🌍  I'm based in Busan, South Korea
 * 🧠  I'm learning about cloud computing, Terraform, large language models, machine learning, data science, and project development.